 Not surprisingly, whole eggs are a staple food for breakfast in many American’s diets.
 That’s actually positive, considering that whole eggs are full of micronutrients, protein, and essential fatty acids.
 Better yet, whole eggs pack upwards of 80 calories for just one egg.
 If you make yourself a three-egg omelet that’s an easy 240 calories right there!

 It seems many gym goers worry that whole eggs contain cholesterol, and therefore they opt for only egg whites.
-Coincidentally, research suggests that individuals who eat whole eggs actually increase their HDL cholesterol (the “good” cholesterol) and reduce their LDL cholesterol (the “bad” cholesterol).
+However, research suggests that individuals who eat whole eggs actually increase their HDL cholesterol (the “good” cholesterol) and reduce their LDL cholesterol (the “bad” cholesterol).

-In short, if you want plan to pack on lean mass and be healthy, your best bet is to stop ditching the yolk.
+In short, if you want to pack on lean mass and be healthy, your best bet is to stop ditching the yolk.
 Eat the whole egg!

-Beans really are a wholesome, nutrient-dense food, containing plentiful amounts of fiber as well as protein to boost muscle growth and enhance digestive health.
+Beans really are a wholesome, nutrient-dense food, containing large amounts of fiber as well as protein to boost muscle growth and enhance digestive health.
 They also contain a generous amount of magnesium, iron, and potassium to help keep your body operating efficiently.

 Straining ‘regular’ yogurt helps remove whey from the product, resulting in what is we call Greek yogurt.
 Greek yogurt is ultra high in protein, contains nearly no sugar, and has a thick consistency.

-Not to mention it’s got tons of calcium, making it a superb option for healthy bones and building muscle.
+Not to mention, it’s got tons of calcium, making it a superb option for healthy bones and building muscle.
 Greek yogurt also has a slightly sour, but neutral taste, making it great for adding to smoothies and pretty much any recipe.

 Another fantastic grain option for building muscle is quinoa (“keen-wah”); don’t worry, nobody says it right the first time.
 Quinoa is a “pseudocereal” and is quite similar to buckwheat.
 It is full of antioxidants, magnesium, iron, fiber, and protein to propel your muscle-building efforts.
 Better yet, quinoa can be made many different ways and is extremely versatile with a little creativity.

-Lean Mass Foods: Wrap-up
+Lean Mass Foods: Wrap Up

-There are no guarantees in life, but by incorporating these foods into your diet consistently you will see the scale heading in the right direction.
+There are no guarantees in life, but by incorporating these foods into your diet consistently, you will see the scale heading in the right direction.
 Remember, your diet shouldn’t consist solely of these foods, but do try and eat some (or all) of these 15 foods in moderation.

 Try to focus on foods that are nutrient-dense so you can give your body the energy it needs to grow!